gerwynng/gerwynng.github.io/index.md

 - Spearheaded internal evaluation frameworks for projects such as generative applications and search engine quality assurance.
 - Built a Cross-Modal Image Search system at billions scale, optimizing offline inference and storage for real-time performance.
-- Implemented end-to-end search pipelines with a web-scale lexical search system to deliver user-facing search outputs.
+- Implemented end-to-end search pipelines with a web-scale lexical search system to deliver user-facing search results.
-- Designed a multi-step LLM workflow to generate supplemental generations, enabling users to derive value from search.
+- Designed a multistep LLM workflow to generate supplemental generations, enabling users to derive value from search experience.

 `2020-2021`
 **Singapore Pools**, *Data Scientist*

-- Built time series models to forecast product-level sales (short time series).
+- Built time series models to forecast product-level sales.
-- Designed statistical hypothesis tests to analyze RNG integrity in lottery betting systems.
+- Designed statistical hypothesis tests to analyze the integrity of RNG in lottery betting systems.
 - Implemented a time series regression prediction of cannibalization and synergy effects for retail site selection.
 - Formalized a community detection-based fraud detection solution across hundreds of millions of transactions data.